 In accordance with Provision C.8.b, all LID monitoring data will be SWAMP comparable and data quality will be consistent with the SWAMP QAPrP and the BAMSC LID QAPP.
-Data collection and analytical methods will follow the SWAMP and BAMSC SOPs.
+Data collection and analytical methods will follow the SOPs described in the SMCWPPP LID Monitoring Plan.
 EOA, on behalf of C/CAG and its member agencies, will coordinate with the BAMSC RMC partners for collection and analysis of field equipment rinsate blanks and field duplicates to capture cost savings on these quality assurance and quality control (QA/QC) samples.
 Validation (i.e., QA/QC review) of LID Monitoring data will be conducted according to the BAMSC Regional LID QAPP which specifies quantitative and qualitative data quality objectives (DQOs) for accuracy, precision, and completeness.
 Data not meeting the defined DQOs will be corrected if possible and flagged as necessary.
 The data validation process takes several months to complete and includes entry of field data, processing of continuous flow/rainfall/soil moisture data, detailed review of laboratory reports, and use of online SWAMP and California Environmental Data Exchange Network (CEDEN) data checkers.
-The resulting validated spreadsheets tabulating all LID Monitoring data will be submitted annually with the UCMRs.
+The resulting validated spreadsheets tabulating all LID Monitoring data will be submitted with the IMR and uploaded to CEDEN.

-SUBTASK SMC617.04: TRASH MONITORING
+SUBTASK SMC717.04: TRASH MONITORING